 The Ligurian city of Genoa is well located for some great day trips around the region.
-The central location of Italy’s fifth-largest city means that taking day trips from Genoa is both easy to do – so long as you plan your activities in advance.
-Relaxed day trips from Genoa include exploring the villages of Cinque Terre or marvelling at Portofino and Santa Margherita Ligure.
-Take a look at organised and independent day trips that you can take from Genoa.
+The central location of Italy’s fifth-largest city means that taking day trips from Genoa is easy to do – so long as you plan your activities in advance.
+Relaxed day trips from Genoa include exploring the villages of Cinque Terre or marveling at Portofino and Santa Margherita Ligure.
+Take a look at organized and independent day trips that you can take from Genoa.

 Best Day Trips from Genoa

-Whether you’re looking for a relaxed day trip from Genoa or a themed day trip from Genoa, Genoa’s central location and excellent public transport network mean its easy to either arrange a preplanned tour or to travel independently.
-There are 2 main railways stations in Genoa – Brignole and Piazza Principe from where you can reach to the east and west of the region of Liguria.
+Whether you’re looking for a relaxed day trip from Genoa or a themed day trip from Genoa, Genoa’s central location and excellent public transport network mean it’s easy to either arrange a preplanned tour or travel independently.
+There are 2 main railway stations in Genoa – Brignole and Piazza Principe from where you can reach the east and west of the region of Liguria.
 It’s also easy to arrange sea-based transport to the famous Cinque Terre Villages!
-All of these Genoa day trips are possible to take as independent travellers, however, if your time is short, they’re also easy to take as an organised and prebooked tour.
+All of these Genoa day trips are possible to take as independent travelers, however, if your time is short, they’re also easy to take as an organized and prebooked tour.
 The choice is yours.

 Day Trip to Portofino from Genoa

-The picture postcard-perfect village of Portofino is probably the most expensive of the Italian Riviera.
-Flawless pastel-coloured buildings circle a harbour of glossy yachts.
-These are the homes of the Italian glitterati yet it’s just 32 kilometres (20 miles) by road or 90 minutes by ferry from the port of Genoa.
+The picture postcard-perfect village of Portofino is probably the most expensive on the Italian Riviera.
+Flawless pastel-colored buildings circle a harbor of glossy yachts.
+These are the homes of the Italian glitterati yet it’s just 32 kilometers (20 miles) by road or 90 minutes by ferry from the port of Genoa.
 Perfect for a day trip.
-It’s possible also to fit in in a day in Genoa, a short walking tour of Genoa (try this self-paced audio tour that lasts 2 hours) and then a short half-day trip to Portofino to maximise your time in Genoa.
+It’s possible also to fit in a day in Genoa, a short walking tour of Genoa (try this highly reviewed walking tour that lasts 2 hours), and then a short half-day trip to Portofino to maximize your time in Genoa.

-Take a coffee in La Piazzetta, Portofino’s central square and then head for the best views of Portofino from sea level at the Faro di Portofino in the marina.
+Take a coffee in La Piazzetta, Portofino’s central square, and then head for the best views of Portofino from sea level at the Faro di Portofino in the marina.
+Portofino is one of the most famous places to visit in Italy, read about others here.
 Alternatively, make the steep climb to Castel Brown for the best panoramic views of Portofino and the entire coast.
 For a little more exercise you can hike out to the abbey at San Frutuoso of Capodimonte for breath-taking views of a different type.

 - Check out this awesome day trip to Portofino from Genoa here

-- Combine a day trip from Genoa to Portofino with a tour of Genoa and maximise your time – reserve your English speaking driver and tour guide now!
+- Combine a day trip from Genoa to Portofino with a tour of Genoa and maximize your time – reserve your English-speaking driver and tour guide now!

 Day Trip to Santa Margherita Ligure from Genoa